1995parham/github-do-not-ban-us/README.md

 ![alt text](./message.png)

-Tip: You can use [this extension](https://github.com/MohamadKh75/ShutHub) to hide this yellow box!
+Tip: You can use [this extension](https://github.com/JafarAkhondali/remove-github-restrictions-message) or [this extension](https://github.com/MohamadKh75/ShutHub) to hide this yellow box!

 ## Introduction